 Learning to make Mary Berry’s classic rice pudding is easy

-I’m a little late talking about how to make Mary Berry’s classic rice pudding, but that’s because I just moved into my first flat with an oven in 15 years, so I have a stack of recipes I’ve been trying.
+I’m a little late talking about how to make Mary Berry’s classic rice pudding, but that is because I just moved into my first flat with an oven in 15 years, so I have a stack of recipes I have been trying.
 When I did finally get to her rice pudding, however, one taste and I realized quickly I should have made this one first.

 Because her rice pudding tastes just like the one my mother used to make when I was a child growing up in England.